 Report and evaluation

-When you have notified The Technology Transfer Office about your invention, your invention will be forwarde to novelty screening at a patent agency to clarify whether or not the invention has novelty and inventive step, which are the key issues for obtaining a patent.
+When you have notified The Technology Transfer Office about your invention, your invention will be forwarde to novelty screening at a patent agency to clarify whether or not the invention has a novelty and inventive step, which are the key issues for obtaining a patent.